data-modul/eAPI/README.md

 EAPI library provides common API for different DMO CPU modules.
-This provides no necessary software modifications when DMO CPU  module is changed.
+This provides no necessary software modifications in user developed applications when DMO CPU module is changed.

 About EAPI library